hk2906/hk2906.github.io/index.md

 # About Me
 I am a computer science graduand eager to apply my skills and knowledge in a professional setting.
 Throughout my degree, and my previous work, I have worked both independently and as part of multiple teams in a variety of roles, in both in-person and remote working environments.
-I am excited to continue my professional development and contribute to innovative and impactful projects.
+I am excited to continue my professional development and contribute to innovative and impactful projects

 ---
 # Projects